asyncapi/generator/docs/parser.md

   const messages = asyncAPIDocument.allMessages();
 ```

-> Parser gives you access to a number of these [helper functions](https://github.com/asyncapi/parser-js/blob/master/API.md) that you can implement to access contents of your asyncAPI document.
+> The Parser gives you access to a number of these [helper functions](https://github.com/asyncapi/parser-js/blob/master/API.md) that you can implement to access the contents of your AsyncAPI document.

 ## AsyncAPI document validation process